László Hartmann

-Hartmann's reputation was growing and his prospects were brightening, but sadly for him his first major race of the 1938 Grand Prix season would prove to be his last.
-The 1938 Tripoli Grand Prix was unusual in that instead of running the Grand Prix cars and the slower voiturette cars in separate events the fields were combined into one race.
-There was much confusion at the start as some of the voiturette cars were moving before the flag fell, resulting in a mixed field of fast and slower cars on the approach to the fast first corner.
+His first major race of the 1938 Grand Prix season was also his last.
+The 1938 Tripoli Grand Prix was unusual in that instead of running the Grand Prix cars and the slower voiturette cars in separate events, the fields were combined into one race.
+There was confusion at the start as some of the voiturette cars were moving before the flag fell, resulting in a mixed field of fast and slower cars on the approach to the fast first corner.
 This confusion continued throughout the race, with the speed differential between the two classes causing a number of accidents, including a fatal crash for Italian Alfa Romeo works driver Eugenio Siena.
 On Hartmann's 11th lap his Maserati 4CM voiturette was caught by the Grand Prix-class Alfa Romeo 312 of Giuseppe Farina, well over a lap ahead already.
 As the Italian made to lap Hartmann for a second time their cars touched wheels, sending them both rolling off the race track.
 Both drivers were thrown from their vehicles, and although Farina escaped with only cuts and bruises Hartmann's spine was broken.
 He died during the early hours of the following morning, in hospital.
 After a short ceremony at the circuit Hartmann's body was flown back to Hungary, and he was buried in Budapest's Rákoskeresztúr Cemetery.